muthu-56/Sentiment-Analysis---Deployment/README.md

 Data Description:
-  review_id --> Unique ID for each review title --> Title of the game year --> Year in which the review was posted user_review --> Full Text of the review posted by a user user_suggestion --> (Target) Game marked Recommended(1) and Not Recommended(0) by the user
+review_id --> Unique ID for each review
+title --> Title of the game
+year --> Year in which the review was posted user_review --> Full Text of the review posted by a user user_suggestion --> (Target) Game marked Recommended(1) and Not Recommended(0) by the user